 The purpose of this study is to identify immune factors associated with allergic reactions to foods in order to better predict the likelihood and severity of hypersensitivity reactions.
 Current allergy testing is not very specific and does not offer clear information about which patients are at higher risk of having severe allergic reactions.
 These limitations are known to contribute to over-diagnosis and may contribute to unnecessarily restrictive diets, and overtreatment.
 Storing these samples in the Biobank will allow researchers to effectively investigate genetic factors that contribute to the presentations of severe allergic reactions in some patients with food hypersensitivities.

 Inflammatory Bowel Disease (IBD) constitutes a significant health problem in the United States.
 Roughly 5 in 1,000 patients suffer from Crohn’s disease and Ulcerative colitis.
 Many patients with IBD require powerful medications and life changing surgeries to manage unpredictable flare-ups of their disease.
-The BrITR study is collaborating with the Partners Biobank to establish a registry of patients with inflammatory bowel disease to be used for future research.
+The BrITR study is collaborating with the Mass General Brigham Biobank to establish a registry of patients with inflammatory bowel disease to be used for future research.
 The goal of the BrITR study is to determine how genes and other factors contribute to IBD.
-The biobanking resources that the Partners Biobank offers are integral to BrITR’s success.
+The biobanking resources that the Mass General Brigham Biobank offers are integral to BrITR’s success.